Accelerated Reader (K – 8)

-The Bear Creek School Libraries administer the Accelerated Reader (AR) program.
-The overriding purpose of the AR program is to enhance student literacy.
+The Bear Creek School Libraries administer the Accelerated Reader (AR) program to enhance student literacy.
 AR is a supplemental tool which complements our excellent core reading curriculum.
-Students earn points for taking quizzes on the books they have read.
-AR encourages students to learn to pay attention to what they are reading which is a critical factor in improving comprehension.
+It encourages students to learn to pay attention to what they are reading which is a critical factor in improving comprehension.

 During the school year, as each student earns the necessary points for his or her grade level, a star with his or her name and picture is put up on the AR board in either the Ida Lairson Library or C.E.
 "Ted" Kindel Library as follows: